 Read More: Best Haunted House Movies of All Time

 6. A Walk To Remember (2002)

-A movie which garnered buckets of tears back in the day and inspired millions of awes can seldom be forgotten.
+A movie that garnered buckets of tears back in the day and inspired millions of awes can seldom be forgotten.
 When a defiant and outgoing Landon falls for an introvert and humble Jamie, we all guessed as to what would be the end – one of them dies, right?
 And so it happened.
-As the story progresses and Landon learns of Jamie’s leukaemia, he sets himself right on a quest to make it up to her at all costs.
-A couple of Jamie’s desires are brought to life, relationships are mended and trusts are restored as Jamie embarks upon her final journey.
-‘A Walk To Remember’ is an unforgettable classic, that set the path for many other similar path-breaking movies.
+As the story progresses and Landon learns of Jamie’s leukemia, he sets himself right on a quest to make it up to her at all costs.
+A couple of Jamie’s desires are brought to life, relationships are mended, and trusts are restored as Jamie embarks upon her final journey.
+‘A Walk To Remember’ is an unforgettable classic that set the path for many other similar path-breaking movies.
 Watch it for the tiny, worthwhile moments of affection between Jamie and Landon, for you may see none hereafter.